allegroai/clearml-docs/docs/clearml_sdk/clearml_sdk.md

 The `clearml` GitHub repository includes an [examples folder](https://github.com/allegroai/clearml/tree/master/examples) with example scripts demonstrating how to use the various functionalities of the ClearML SDK.

-These examples are pre-loaded in the [ClearML Hosted Service](https://app.clear.ml), and can be viewed, cloned, and edited in the ClearML Web UI's `ClearML Examples` project.
+These examples are preloaded in the [ClearML Hosted Service](https://app.clear.ml), and can be viewed, cloned, and edited in the ClearML Web UI's `ClearML Examples` project.
 The examples are each explained in the [examples section](../guides/main.md).